foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 )
 ```

+`AppBarTheme` gives a chance to override the look of `IconButton` widgets inside the `AppBar` with `actionsIconTheme` if you have earlier provided the global `iconTheme` value.

 Remember the `MaterialStateColor` class from previous workshop step?
 The one that enables providing `MaterialStateProperty<Color>` to a field of type `Color`.
 The `AppBar` background can change responding to `scrolledUnder` material state:

 ```dart